Murrieta Dental Bridges

 - Aesthetic Improvement: A dental bridge makes your smile look better.
 It can boost your confidence and help you feel good in social situations.

-- Preventive Care: Dental bridges support long-term dental health by spreading out bite forces and stopping teeth from moving.
+- Preventive Care: Dental bridges support dental health.
+They spread out bite forces and stop teeth from moving.

-Dental bridges do more than just fix your smile.
+Dental bridges do more than fix your smile.
 They help keep your face shape and lessen stress on your bite.
-They also stop your remaining teeth from moving.
+They also stop your remaining teeth from moving and prevent bone loss in missing teeth.
 Bridges can improve your speech and make it easier to chew.
 With proper care, they can last for years and help your dental health.

 A dental bridge can give you a beautiful smile.
 However, you will likely need to visit your dentist several times.
-During these visits, you will reshape teeth, take impressions, fit crowns, and place the new bridge.
+You will reshape teeth, take impressions, fit crowns, and place the new bridge in these visits.
 Dr. Bao has more than 40 years of experience.
 He knows the process very well.
 He will help you through each step, ensuring the bridge fits your needs and style.
 You can trust him to create your perfect smile while keeping your comfort and happiness in mind.
 Check out the Aspen Dental Savings Plan for excellent and affordable dental care.
 It gives discounts on services, including bridges.

 Terminology Used Regarding Dental Bridges